 The afternoon began with an introduction to WE ACT and how community organizing can be a powerful tool to advocate for beneficial change.
 Residents and organizers discussed what environmental disasters pose the biggest risk, how those disasters might be mitigated, and how they could help make their community more resilient.
-The Manhattanville Houses have a high percentage of senior citizens, and residences expressed serious concern about ensuring their neighbors were safe and cared for in a crisis.
-WE ACT organizer and life-long West Harlem resident Louis Bailey then brought the discussion around to CALL’s proposal.
+The Manhattanville Houses have a high percentage of senior citizens, and residents expressed serious concern about ensuring their neighbors were safe and cared for in a crisis.
+WE ACT organizer and life-long West Harlem resident, Louis Bailey, brought the discussion around to CALL’s proposal.

 This conversation gave community members the opportunity to reflect on the proposal and suggest what would make the space work best for local residents.
 A huge range of suggestions were made, from arts workshops to musical performances to the kinds of useful information the kiosk could share, as well as ways the kiosk might help connect residents who were busy and didn’t spend much time at home.
 All these suggestions made an obvious point: there is a real need for a site where people could connect and share, across generations and interests.

-Created a place where residents to get to know each other through activities like pot-luck dinners or communal meals, community gardens and composing workshops, crafts like quilting or using recycled materials
+Created a place where residents can get to know each other through activities like pot-luck dinners or communal meals, community gardens and composing workshops, crafts like quilting or using recycled materials

-Intergenerational programs that ring older and younger residents together
+Intergenerational programs that bring older and younger residents together

-- Encourage participating in sports and other physical activities
+Encourage participation in sports and other physical activities

-- Up to day Emergency preparedness information such as the location of cooling centers or shelters
+Up to date Emergency Preparedness information such as the location of cooling centers or shelters

 The feedback coming out of the charrette will enhance Elliott Maltby and her team’s design for +SPACE/EPIK so that it is more reflective of the community and responsive to their particular needs and interests.
 This charrette and continued conversations with the Manhattanville residents is the ground from which CALL can begin planning and testing program ideas for creative engagement, sustainability, and resilience.

-CALL and WE ACT are working with Council Member Mark Levine to explore the possibility of including the EPIK in this year’s Participatory Budgeting process.
+CALL and WE ACT are working with Council Member Mark Levine to explore the possibility of including the +SPACE/EPIK in this year’s Participatory Budgeting process.